Alternate Currencies#

 For a suggestion, choose the Search icon, enter Invoice Suggestion, and then choose the related link.
 On the ribbon, choose Create Suggestion Lines.

 You can set filters to limit the number of suggestions.
-For example, you can filter for a specific job.
+For example, you can filter for a specific project.

 Lines related to payment plans can only be copied to direct invoices.

-The invoice currency used for the relevant job is then included in both the suggestion and the direct invoice.
+The invoice currency used for the relevant project is then included in both the suggestion and the direct invoice.
 The direct invoice also applies the current exchange rate to all amounts.